webplatform/docs-wpd/Flags/index.md

 ====Examples Quality====
 * Examples_Needed
 * Examples_Errors ''Applied when the example code wouldn't work as described''
-* Examples_Best_Practices ''Applied when the example code works but doesn't follow best practices''
+* Changed: '''Examples_Style_Guide''' ''Applied when the example code works but doesn't follow all of the guidelines laid out for examples.''

 ===Content Quality (Accessibility)===
 * Needs_Translation (missing language)